Star Trek: Shattered Universe: Time frame

 While the game takes place at some point during the era of the Star Trek films, it is unclear exactly when.
 The Enterprise-A has not yet been decommissioned (despite the fact that the order to return to Spacedock for decommissioning was given on Stardate 9529.1-this is in the short scene in 'our' universe-and Sulu's first log was on Stardate 9585.9), but Sulu is in command of the Excelsior, placing the game somewhere in the time frame after Star Trek VI: The Undiscovered Country (Sulu does reference the events of the film in one of the cutscenes, placing the game after the film).
 However, in the mirror universe, Spock has not yet completed his coup d'état—the Empire contacts Mirror-Chekov several times during his mission to capture Sulu—but there is still much time for that to occur in the mirror universe timeline.
 Additionally, James T. Kirk is nowhere to be seen.

 Reception

 The game received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.

-In 2009, Kotaku ranked Shattered Universe as one of the two worst Star Trek games.
-In 2016, Den of Geek ranked Shattered Universe as one of the five worst Star Trek games.
+It has twice been ranked as one of the worst Star Trek games ever, first by Kotaku in 2009, and by Den of Geek in 2016.